aws-samples/aws-modern-application-workshop/module-1/README.md

 ### Deploy the Website and Infrastructure

-Before you can use the AWS CDK you must bootstrap the AWS CDK to create the infrastructure that the AWS CDK needs.
+The first time you deploy an AWS CDK app that deploys content into a S3 environment you’ll need to install a “bootstrap stack”.
+This function creates the resources required for the CDK toolkit’s operation.
 Currently the bootstrap command creates only an Amazon S3 bucket.

-You incur any charges for what the AWS CDK stores in the bucket.
+**Note:** You incur any charges for what the AWS CDK stores in the bucket.
 Because the AWS CDK does not remove any objects from the bucket, the bucket can accumulate objects as you use the AWS CDK.
-You can get rid of the bucket by deleting the CDKToolkit stack from your account.
+You can get rid of the bucket by deleting the MythicalMysfits-WebApplication stack from your account.

 ```sh
 cdk bootstrap